Introduction to the Major

 Advising

-Students can email the Undergraduate Major Advisor with any questions or to schedule an appointment at swundergrad@berkeley.edu
+Students can email the Undergraduate Major Advisor with any questions or to schedule an appointment at swundergrad@berkeley.edu(link sends e-mail)

-For more information and the most up-to-date drop-in hours, please see: socialwelfare.berkeley.edu/academics/bachelor-arts-social-welfare.
+For more information and the most up-to-date drop-in hours, please see: socialwelfare.berkeley.edu/academics/bachelor-arts-social-welfare(link is external).

 How to Use this Map